 Gavin was an active supporter of and fundraiser for the schools he had attended.
-Particularly noteworthy was his lifelong association with and support for MIT, of whose corporation he was a life member and on whose executive committee he served from 1984-91, in addition to many visiting committees.
-He was also a member of the MIT Education Council and MIT's Alumni/ae Association (President, 1986-87).
-Following his onetime professor, for whom it was named, he was a director of the Charles Stark Draper Laboratory.
-In its previous incarnation as the MIT Instrumentation Laboratory (1961-70), it had developed Apollo's guidance, navigation, control, and computer systems.
-Professor Dick Battin, formerly director of mission development for the MIT Apollo program, stated that Gavin supported engineering education extensively at MIT, often by lecturing in Battin's seminars.
+Particularly noteworthy was his lifelong association with and support for MIT, of whose Corporation he was a life member and on whose executive committee he served from 1984-1991, in addition to many visiting committees.
+He was also a member of the MIT Education Council and MIT's Alumni/ae Association (Vice President, Board of Directors, 1981-1983; Vice-President, 1981-1983; President, 1986-1987).
+Following his onetime professor and master's thesis advisor, for whom it was named, he was a member of the Charles Stark Draper Laboratory Corporation in 1981, then served on its board of directors (1982-1989).
+In the final years of its previous incarnation as the MIT Instrumentation Laboratory (1961-1970), it had developed the Apollo Program's GNCC systems [33].
+Professor Richard "Dick" Battin, formerly director of mission development for the MIT Apollo program, stated that Gavin supported engineering education extensively at MIT, often by lecturing in Battin's seminars [34].
 "He was really good with the freshmen," Battin recalled.
 "I didn't even have to ask" him to participate in the seminar.
-"He would call me up to ask to take part."
-In 1995, at Gavin's induction as a life member emeritus of the MIT Corporation, Carl Mueller, fellow classmate and crew team member, would attest that "his generosity and abiding concern have strengthened this institution immeasurably," describing him as "a modest gentle man whose powerful intellect and effective leadership have literally put men on the moon and returned them safely to Earth."
+"He would call me up to ask to take part" [35].
+In 1995, at Gavin's induction as a life member emeritus of the MIT Corporation, Carl Mueller, fellow classmate and crew team member, would attest that "his generosity and abiding concern have strengthened this institution immeasurably," describing him as "a modest gentle man whose powerful intellect and effective leadership have literally put men on the moon and returned them safely to Earth" [36].

 Gavin's educational focus may hint at what he might have pursued had aerospace project management not consumed his career.
 Interviewed in 1968, "Mrs. Gavin thinks her husband would have made an excellent teacher if he ever decided to leave the world of space exploration.
-'When you can explain to your wife why an airplane flies,' she said, 'that means you're a good teacher.'"
-In his MIT 50th Reunion yearbook he concluded, "Couldn't have done it all without Dorothy's interest and support."
+'When you can explain to your wife why an airplane flies,' she said, 'that means you're a good teacher'" [37].
+In his MIT Fiftieth Reunion yearbook Gavin concluded, "Couldn't have done it all without Dorothy's interest and support" [38].
 Through these efforts, Gavin became particularly interested in the potential of Japan and China to develop advanced aerospace technologies and programs.
-"I think the place that we're going to have to watch is the Japanese and the Chinese," he told the author in 1998.
-At the first opportunity, through the 1996 IAC, he visited China.
-In the process of touring space facilities in Beijing, Xi'an, and Shanghai, he was impressed by the caliber of the leading young aerospace specialists that he met.
-He assessed that if placed in top U.S. programs, such as at MIT, they would perform with distinction.
+"I think the place that we're going to have to watch is the Japanese and the Chinese," he told the author in 1998 [39].
+At the first opportunity, through the 1996 International Astronautical Congress, he visited China.
+In the process of touring space facilities in Beijing, Xi'an, and Shanghai, he was impressed by the caliber of the leading young aerospace specialists whom he met.
+He assessed that if placed in top US programs, such as at MIT, they would perform with distinction [40].